 The Central Station is inside a shopping plaza, so it’s more difficult to find if you’re not paying attention.
 Look for the “Windsor Royal Shopping” archway sign.
 It’s like a wide alley between two buildings, leading to the shopping plaza, just off Thames Street (B3022) near Castle Hill.
 There really is not much signage on the street indicating a train station is inside, but it’s in there.

-Where to stay in London to visit Windsor Castle?
+Where to Stay in London to Visit Windsor Castle

 If you are planning to do a lot of day trips from London, like we did, I’d recommend staying near a major train station.